-The Company holds Derivatives to manage the interest rate risks associated with the beneficial interest on the mortgage portfolio.
-These Derivatives are held with Santander UK plc, a related party, and require the Company to pay a weighted average of the mortgage interest earned on the beneficial interest in the mortgage portfolio and receive payments based on rates linked to three month sterling LIBOR and compounded daily SONIA.
-These Derivatives are recorded at fair value through profit or loss.
+The Company holds derivatives to manage the interest rate risks associated with the beneficial interest on the mortgage portfolio.
+These derivatives are held with Santander UK plc, a related party, and require the Company to pay a weighted average of the mortgage interest earned on the beneficial interest in the mortgage portfolio and receive payments based on rates linked to compounded daily SONIA.
+These derivatives are recorded at fair value through profit or loss.

-The use of Derivatives is determined in the transaction documents at the time of issue of each series of debt securities in issue.
+The use of derivatives is determined in the transaction documents at the time of issue of each series of debt securities in issue.

-At 31 December 2020, the Company held Derivative assets of nil (2019: £0.5m) and Derivative liabilities of £117.6m (2019: £114.1m).
+At 31 December 2022, the Company held derivative assets of £74.9m (2021: £nil) and derivative liabilities of £nil (2021: £3.3m).